makerdao/community/governance/polls/Spark Liquidity Layer Mainnet - Onboard SparkLend USDT - April 21, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to the onboarding SparkLend USDT to the Spark Liquidity Layer on Mainnet with the following [rate limits](https://docs.spark.fi/dev/spark-liquidity-layer/spark-alm-controller#rate-limits):
+The community can vote in this poll to express support or opposition to the onboarding of SparkLend USDT to the Spark Liquidity Layer on Mainnet with the following [rate limits](https://docs.spark.fi/dev/spark-liquidity-layer/spark-alm-controller#rate-limits):

 - Deposits
   - `Max amount`: **100 million USDT**